sysdesign-code/dev-sec-ops-demo/README.md

 1. Create a new GCP project and ensure you have access to the Cloud Console and enable the APIs for Cloud Shell.

 2. The GitHub repo that contains all of the sourcecode for this CI/CD process is [here](https://github.com/sysdesign-code/dev-sec-ops-demo).
-You can either "fork" or "clone" the repo to your personal GitHub environment and access via Cloud Shell or your personal desktop.
+You can fork the repo to your local development machine or Cloud Shell.

 3. Within the GitHub repo, we have a one-time script that needs to be run which will enable and create the necessary steps for building your application framework and how to deploy and manage that application in GCP![Screenshot](./diagrams/DevSecOps%20Architecture%20Diagram%20-%20Env_Setup.jpeg)